JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

    }
    ```
 4. Import the `kotlin.random.Random` package as the IDE suggests.
-5. Go back to the `App.kt` file and update the `App()` implementation to display the list of strings:
+5. Go back to the `sharedUI/src/commonMain/.../App.kt` file and update the `App()` implementation to display the list of strings:

    ```kotlin
    @Composable